nedab/diagnose/README.md

 The diagnosed view shows these arrays and gives you also the right answer.
 That is done by evaluating the array by a case method.

+The exercises sheet is created through a latex controller, and the code is messy, but it works.

 ## AuthorS

 So far its just me, but I am happy to share ;)
 And I am a hobby programmer who is working as a teacher, therefore you cant expect wonders since I am new to github as well.

 ## Copyright and license